 - A Community Hub account

-- An MCP server you can point to — public or self-hosted — reachable from the devices Isa runs on
+- An MCP server to publish — a remote one you can point to (public or self-hosted, reachable from the devices Isa runs on), or a local package (npm, PyPI, OCI, NuGet) that runs on the user’s machine

 - The configuration the server expects (API keys, base URLs, tenant IDs) so you can declare it on the Community Hub